eggjs/egg-multipart/README.md

         // otherwise, it's a stream
         const { filename, fieldname, encoding, mime } = part;

-        // user click `upload` before choose a file, `part` will be file stream, but `part.filename` is empty must handler this, such as log error. if (!filename) continue;

         console.log('field: ' + fieldname);
         console.log('filename: ' + filename);
         console.log('encoding: ' + encoding);